BraidenPsiuk/pinephone.js/.github/README.md

 ### WiFi / Bluetooth
  - Getting current statuses (Are WiFi/BT currently enabled?)
  - Enable / Disable (Control WiFi/BT radios at software level)
 ### RGB LEDs
  - Toggling individual status LEDs (R, G, and B LEDs located at the top-left of the phone)
  - Set status color (*white, red, yellow, green, cyan, purple, blue, black/off*)
+### Notifications
+ - Create notifications with titles and optional bodies (bodies can only be viewed while the phone is unlocked)